lawrencesalinas/home-marketplace/README.md

 The listings use Google geocoding to get the coords from the address field.
 You need to either rename .env.example to .env and add your Google Geocode API key OR in the **CreateListing.jsx** file you can set **geolocationEnabled** to "false" and it will add a lat/lng field to the form.

-- In a terminal, clone this repo
+- Fork this repo and in a terminal, clone this repo

 ```sh
 git clone https://github.com/lawrencesalinas/honey-comb-homes.git